 The Goulburn Broken Catchment has a rich and diverse community.
 The catchment has an estimated population of 205,000 people, which includes 6,000 Indigenous Australians, many whom identify as the Traditional Owners of this area.
-There are approximately 59 staff working within the GB CMA, 3 Indigenous Natural Resource Management team members support our work with Traditional Owners.
+There are approximately 55 staff working within the GB CMA, 3 staff support our Indigenous Natural Resource Management team including one Aboriginal staff member.

-Our Head Office is based in Shepparton, Victoria.
+Our Head Office is based in Shepparton, and we have two other offices at Yea and Benalla, Victoria.

 Our business is done with adherence to legislative and policy directions including the Aboriginal Heritage Act 2006, Traditional Owner agreements, Native Title, Aboriginal Heritage, the National Water Initiative, Environment Protection and Biodiversity Conservation Act, as well as the Catchment and Land Protection Act.
-Registered Aboriginal Parties have been appointed in Victoria to represent the interests and rights of Traditional Owners and the GB CMA works collaboratively with YYNAC and TCAC as Registered Aboriginal Parties.
+Registered Aboriginal Parties have been appointed in Victoria to represent the interests and rights of Traditional Owners and the GB CMA works collaboratively with YYNAC and TLWC as Registered Aboriginal Parties.